How To Plan A Marketing Calendar That Actually Works

 Essentially, we have every client rate their planned content (be it blog titles, videos, etc.) on a scale of 1-3.
 A “3” score means it’s “Buyer’s Content” and therefore marked as most urgent—moving it to the top of the calendar.
 If it’s a “1” grade, then we’ll wait to produce this content because it’s either a top of funnel question that a buyer may be asking or even an “outside of the funnel” question/subject—meaning that although it may be relevant to the business and buyer, it doesn’t necessarily represent someone who is seriously considering making a purchase right now.

-From here, you can plan a balance of content focused on selling and content focused on inspiring interest in your business.
+From here, you can plan a balance of content focused on selling and content focused on inspiring interest in your business on your marketing calendar.

 - For each theme, brainstorm content you could create for that topic.
 Don’t limit yourself at first: When you think of an idea, write it down quickly and move to the next.